AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/comment-on-pdf-files.md

 ---
 title: Comment on PDFs in Acrobat DC
-description: Learn how to add comments and then share a PDF for review
+description: Learn how to add comments and then share a PDF for review with others
 role: Business Practitioner
 product: Acrobat DC
 level: Beginner